dehoyostc/agent-communication-protocol/docs/why-now.md

 The Model Context Protocol (MCP) solves a real and important problem: it allows AI agents to connect to external tools and data sources through a standardized interface.
 An agent that can query a database, read a document, or call an API through MCP is significantly more capable than one that cannot.

-ACP addresses a different problem, and the distinction is worth being precise about.
+CARP addresses a different problem, and the distinction is worth being precise about.

 MCP answers the question: *how does an agent access a tool or resource?*

-ACP answers the question: *how does an agent represent an entity to another agent, and what is it authorized to disclose?*
+CARP answers the question: *how does an agent represent an entity to another agent, and what is it authorized to disclose?*

 An agent using MCP to access LinkedIn can retrieve a person's public profile.
 What MCP does not define is how that agent should represent what it knows about the person — including information that goes well beyond the public profile — to another agent acting on behalf of an employer, while preserving the person's privacy, honoring their disclosure preferences, and making the epistemic status of each claim explicit.

 A concrete illustration: imagine an agent that has worked with a person daily for two years.
 It has observed their communication patterns, the environments in which they do their best work, the kinds of problems that energize them, and the organizational dynamics that have historically caused them to disengage.
 None of this appears on LinkedIn.
 None of it is accessible via MCP.
 And even if it were, the question of what the agent is authorized to share with a prospective employer's agent — and in what form, with what confidence labels, and under what disclosure constraints — is entirely outside MCP's scope.

-MCP and ACP are complementary.
-An agent might use MCP to gather information about a person or organization from external sources, and ACP to represent and exchange that information with another agent in a structured, privacy-preserving way.
+MCP and CARP are complementary.
+An agent might use MCP to gather information about a person or organization from external sources, and CARP to represent and exchange that information with another agent in a structured, privacy-preserving way.

 ---